 Should You Call the Police?

-A family court visitation order is a legal document.
+A family court-ordered visitation agreement is a legal document.
 It can be enforced by the police or by going back to court and asking the judge to impose penalties if the person refuses to comply with the order.
 So technically, you could call the police if your ex is violating the order.